Singapore medical insurance for expats: Finding your ideal plan

 Don’t compare expat health insurance based on price alone

-Looking for the most ideal Singapore expat medical insurance plan means finding the perfect balance between cost and benefits.
+The ideal medical insurance plan for expats is one with a perfect balance between cost and benefits.
 While it’s understandably tempting to purchase the cheapest plan available, it’s likely not conducive to the best overall benefits.
-For instance, many people opt for local health insurance because of its low price tag, but it’s important to bear in mind that these plans come with a number of drawbacks – some of which may not be immediately apparent.
-Make sure you know how to compare expat health insurance in Singapore.
+For instance, many people opt for local health insurance because of its low price tag, but it’s important to bear in mind that these plans come with several drawbacks – some of which may not be immediately apparent.

-Some common issues to watch out for include:
+Here are some common issues to watch out for:

 - Not lifetime renewable